 So you are looking forward to appearing for the job interview with your Dream Company and feeling excited as well as nervous at the same time.

-Getting nervousness is natural as you must be worried about your performance on D-Day.
-You must be preparing answers to frequently asked interview questions so that you can impress the interview panel with your well rehearsed quick responses.
-You have done research about company profile and ready with the formal attire for the interview day.
+Getting nervous is natural as you must be worried about your performance on D-Day.
+You must be preparing answers to frequently asked interview questions so that you can impress the interview panel with your well-rehearsed quick responses.
+You have researched the company profile and are ready with the formal attire for the interview day.

-But still you must be thinking about how to impress interview panel and get results in your favour as many other suitable candidates would be interviewed for the same job on the same day.
+But still, you must be thinking about how to impress the interview panel and get results in your favor as many other suitable candidates would be interviewed for the same job on the same day.

-Here are 4 Interview Tips which if you are able to follow during interview you can hear positive news from the recruiters.
+Here are 4 Interview Tips which if you can follow during the interview you can hear positive news from the recruiters.

 - Avoid Cliches:

 The ultimate goal of a job interview is to make a lasting impression on the hiring manager—a positive one, of course.
-It is a well known fact that hiring managers often ask the same questions (e.g., “What are your strengths and weaknesses?”).
-Instead of relying on the obvious answers, provide concrete evidence when responding to each question, these most frequently asked interview questions gives you the opportunity to prepare some killer responses.
-However, don’t present yourself overly rehearsed or robotic while answering these questions.
+It is a well-known fact that hiring managers often ask the same questions (e.g., “What are your strengths and weaknesses?”).
+Instead of relying on the obvious answers, providing concrete evidence when responding to each question, these most frequently asked interview questions allow you to prepare some killer responses.
+However, don’t present yourself as overly rehearsed or robotic while answering these questions.

-Try to avoid following lines and come with some new answers:
+Try to avoid the following lines and come with some new answers: